Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/displayScore.md

 ## Feature

-It initiates the game.
+Displays the score of player 1 and player 2

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: players score get updated

-  Given -give-initial-values-and-conditions
+  Given the player 1 or

-  When -event-happens
+  player 2 missed the ball

-  Then -module-does-this
+  When players score got updated

-### -add-scenario-if-needed
+  Then this module displays the each player score on the screen.